How to Replace a Shower Arm

 - Calcium and limescale remover*

-*You will only need these items if your shower arm has pipe scale or another residue.
+*You will only need these items if your shower arm has a pipe scale or another residue.

 How to Replace a Shower Arm